lbajolet/PEP8-examples/week3/README.md

 ## Exercise 6

-Using the code in exercise 4, create and print the transpose of this matrix.
+Using the code in exercise 4, create a complementary matrix to the first one by inverting lines and columns.
+Then, print this matrix.

 Example: